ahmed-hazem-1/ahmed-portfolio-api/README.md

 - **Unified Gemini Integration**: Uses Gemini for both chat generation and text embeddings
 - **Multi-language Support**: Detects and responds in Arabic or English

-## Deployment to Vercel
+## Deployment to Netlify

 1. Create a new repository with this API code
-2. Connect to Vercel
+2. Connect to Netlify
 3. Add environment variable: `GEMINI_API_KEY`
 4. Deploy